theRoice/theroice/README.md

 # hey there! :wave:
 ## About Me:

   My name is Eric.
 I currently attend Eastern Washington University as a senior.
+I am on track to graduate Spring of 2025.

   I am: